Biyinzika-Joshua-J/Code-test/README.md

 **2nd Case: When consistent padding is present**

 This case is handled when the majority of the elements in the input array have a consistent padding.
-If that's isn't the case, execution is passed on to the 3rd case which handles inconsistent padding.
+If that isn't the case, execution is passed on to the 3rd case which handles inconsistent padding.

 ```typescript
   // case 2: consistent padding exists